Apex Graphs and Cographs: Apex Exclusions

 First we consider the possibility that $S \cap T$ is empty.
-If it were empty, there would be no vertex in $V(G)-(S \cup T)$, because if there were such a vertex $v$, then $G-v$ would be a proper induced subgraph of $G$ but not in $\Ga$, a contradiction.
+If it were empty, there would be no vertex in $V(G)-(S \cup T)$, because if there were such a vertex $v$, then $G-v$ would be a proper induced subgraph of $G$ but not in $\Ga$ as it would contain two vertex-disjoint forbidden induced subgraphs for $\mathcal{G}$.
+This is a contradiction to the minimality of $G$.
 It follows that $V(G) = S \cup T$, so $|V(G)| \leq 2c$, verifying the proposition.
 Therefore, we may assume $S\cap T$ is nonempty for every choice of $S$ and $T$.

 We pick $S$ and $T$ such that $|S \cap T|$ is minimal and let $S \cap T = \{v_1, \ldots, v_k\}$.
 Since for each $1 \leq i \leq k$, the graph $G-v_i$ is not in $\mathcal{G}$, we have a subset $F_i$ of $V(G)-v_i$ such that $G[F_i]$ induces a forbidden induced subgraph for $\mathcal{G}$.
 Observe that, if there is a vertex $x$ in $V(G)- (S \cup T \cup \bigcup_{i=1}^{k} F_i )$, then $G-x$ is not in $\Ga$, a contradiction.
 Therefore, $V(G) = S \cup T \cup \bigcup_{i=1}^{k} F_i$.